BANG88/typescript-react-intl/README.md

 # typescript-react-intl

 Extracts string messages from TypeScript React components or ts files that use React Intl.
+You can use it in `React Native` too.

 [![Build Status](https://travis-ci.org/bang88/typescript-react-intl.svg?branch=master)](https://travis-ci.org/bang88/typescript-react-intl)